grain-lang/grain/stdlib/string.md

 encodeWithBom : (String, Encoding) -> Bytes
 ```

-Encodes the given string using the given encoding scheme, including a byte-order marker.
+Encodes the given string using the given encoding scheme, including any byte-order marker.

 Parameters: